-Cologuard is gaining popularity because it’s far less invasive, and more convenient, than the traditional colonoscopy test.
+Cologuard is gaining popularity because it’s far less invasive and more convenient than the traditional colonoscopy test.

 There are certainly some benefits to the Cologuard test for cancer screening, but there are drawbacks, too, including concerns about its accuracy.
-Keep reading to found out if you should consider the Cologuard test to screen for colon cancer.
+Keep reading to find out if you should consider the Cologuard test to screen for colon cancer.

-Colon cancer is the third most common cancer in the United States, with the American Cancer Society (ACS) estimating that over 100,000 new cases will be diagnosed this year.
+Colon cancer is the third most common cancer in the United States, with the

 Your doctor will need to prescribe the test for you before you’re able to order a Cologuard kit.
-You can fill out a form on the company’s website that generates a customized order form for you to bring to your doctor.
+You can fill out a form on the company’s website that makes a customized order form for you to bring to your doctor.

-If you’re taking the Cologuard test, here’s what to expect.
+If you’re taking the Cologuard test, here’s what to expect:

 - You’ll receive a kit that includes all that you need to collect a stool sample with minimal contact with your stool.
-The kit includes: a bracket and collection bucket, a probe and lab tube set, a preservative solution that will preserve your sample during shipping, and a pre-paid shipping label for sending the box back to the lab.
+The kit includes a bracket and collection bucket, a probe and lab tube set, a preservative solution that will preserve your sample during shipping, and a prepaid shipping label for sending the box back to the lab.

 - Using a special bracket and collection bucket that comes with the kit, have a bowel movement on the toilet that goes directly into the collection container.

-- Pour the preservative solution included in the kit into your stool sample, and screw its special lid on tightly.
+- Pour the preservative solution included in the kit into your stool sample and screw its special lid on tightly.

 - Fill out the form that asks for your personal information, including the date and time your sample was collected.